learning-zone/nodejs-basics/README.md

 <br/>

 #### Q. ***What does the runtime environment mean in Node.js?***
-The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.
+The Node.js runtime is the software stack responsible for installing your web service\'s code and its dependencies and running your service.

 The Node.js runtime for App Engine in the standard environment is declared in the `app.yaml` file:
 ```javascript